bilken/vhs/readme.txt

 ## 8mm

 We have a ton of super 8 film.
-I bouth the "Wolverine Pro" conversion device.
+I bought the "Wolverine Pro" conversion device.
 It generates MP4 clips.

 The only issue I had is that my device seems to grab the film a little too